JetBrains/teamcity-documentation/topics/configuring-connections.md

 ## Docker Registry

 A connection to Docker Registry can be used to:
-* sign in to an authenticated Docker registry before running a build / sign out after the build;
+* Sign in to an authenticated Docker registry before running a build / sign out after the build.
-* clean up published images after the build.
+* Clean up published images after the build.

 See more information in the [dedicated article](configuring-connections-to-docker.md).